UBC-biol525D/UBC-biol525D.github.io/Topic_GWAS/readme.md

 Remember, we want to test hypothesis about how our populations of Chinook salmon might have adapted to different temperature environments.
 We could do this a bunch of different ways, but lets try two.
 The approach we'll take is to see if we can identify loci that show particularly extreme differentiation between environments of varying temperatures.
 We'll use the Fst statistic to find these loci that diverge in allele frequency between extreme temperatures.
 We've already identified a polymorphic phenotype across this temperature gradient, so it might be interesting to see how well environmentally associated allelic variation lines up with alleles that associate with our phenotype.
 We can find these phenotypically-associated alleles with a GWA.

-Lets start with Fst.
+## Fst ##

 We can calculate Fst in genomic windows between all pairwise population comparisons.
 It is often nice to calculation population statistics like Fst (diversity, tajima's d, etc) in windows, to reduce noise (for example, due to differences in coverage at individual loci).
 While there are tons of programs that calclulate Fst (plink, Pixy, SNPrelate - keep in mind that there are numerous ways to calculate Fst), here we're going to use VCFtools.

 ```bash